 At any time that the City conducts or supports the rehabilitation of housing built before 1978, it ensures that the structure is tested for Lead Based Paint (LBP) and that any remediation necessary is carried out.
-During this next year, the City will provide information to Clear Creek ISD, Interfaith Caring Ministries, and Communities In Schools-Bay Area about lead poisoning, testing, and ask them to share the information with their program participants to inform parents of dangers of lead in paint, toys, cookware, clothes of workers working around lead.
+Periodically, the City provides information to Clear Creek ISD, Interfaith Caring Ministries, and Communities In Schools-Bay Area about lead poisoning, and testing to inform parents of dangers of lead in paint, toys, cookware, clothes of workers working around lead.